Time is LIMITED to File!

 Lifelong Trauma: Many survivors continue to struggle with PTSD, anxiety, depression, sleep issues, or challenges related to the abuse they endured as minors.

-Loss of Safety & Trust: Abuse by staff and authority figures — people responsible for their protection — often creates lasting emotional wounds and long-term trust issues.
+Loss of Safety & Trust: Abuse by staff, or authority figures, often creates lasting emotional wounds and long-term trust issues.

 Financial & Emotional Costs: Therapy, treatment, lost wages, and instability throughout adulthood can create an ongoing burden for survivors and their families.